 If Queidlynne (thankfully, not her real name) had asked Josiah if he really did hate her and didn’t want to play, he probably would have said, “No, I don’t hate you.
 I’ll play with you when I’m done with this project.”
 He also might have said something snotty, or ignored her, but at that point she at least would have been sure of his intent, and have had a real reason to be upset.
 As it was, though, she didn’t have good reason.
 Queidlynne’s feelings were real, and my mom did the right thing by listening to her, comforting her, and talking to her about it.
 However, those feelings had no basis in reality.

 Even if Quidlynne had experienced rejection from other little boys, it wouldn’t mean that Josiah was rejecting her this time.
 Just like other people can have hidden bias against you, you can paint them with the colors of your past experience and assume they are just as bad as all the others.

 There’s a lot of emotion flying around, and a lot of collateral damage from it.
 People-good people, and quite often marginalized people-are getting hurt, because someone misinterprets something they say and then doesn’t care to listen to the explanation.
-An offhand and perhaps ill-worded comment, or unpopular but harmless opinion, can cause an explosion of anger and bile that blows a permanent rift in the community.
+An offhand and perhaps ill-worded comment, or unpopular but harmless opinion (also common amongst ND people, because, again- our thinking is DIVERGENT from social norms, which doesn’t mean WRONG) can cause an explosion of anger and bile that blows a permanent rift in the community.

 I’m also seeing a lot of folks excluded from marginalized communities, or from the marginalized umbrella, for not being “marginalized enough” in the first place.
 Y’all…just…jeez, ok?